 Did you meet some cool folks in jail?
 Do you want to find out how to get in touch with someone you met in jail?
 Post a message to them below.

-Throw a shoutout to people locked up at Uinta County Detention Center
+Send a message to people incarcerated at Uinta County Detention Center

 Return To Main Menu